koshcheev713/English-TgBot/README.md

     ./tgbot

+restartBotScript - Bush script, wich restarts bot if it crash
+Using:
+	chmod +x restartBotScript
+	./restartBotScript

-Bot's commands
+Bot's commands:

-* /new hello - add new word (hello)
+* /new  - Add new word (use with /tr)
+	/new word
+	/tr translate of word
-* /tr привет - add translate of word
+* /tr   - Add translate of word
+	/tr translate of word
 * /list - Show all words
 * /last - Show last words
-* /rand - Get word to translate
+* /rand - Get word to translate (use with /tr)
+	/rand
+	Bot: word
+	/tr translate
-* /last_rand - Get word to translate from last
+* /last_rand - Get word to translate from last (use with /tr) /last_rand
+	Bot: word
+	/tr translate
+* /how    - Get translate of currend word
+* /delete - Delte  word from list
+	/delete word
+	/tr translate of deleted word

 Lib sourse: https://github.com/reo7sp/tgbot-cpp

-All words save to "EnglishWords.txt" and "RussiaWords.txt" and next run read data from files.
+All words save to "EnglishWords.txt" and "RussiaWords.txt" and next run reads data from files.